workshopper/learnyounode/README.md

 ## License

-**learnyounode** is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
+**learnyounode** is Copyright (c) 2013-2015 learnyounode contributors (listed above) and licenced under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+See the included LICENSE.md file for more details.

 **learnyounode** builds on the excellent work by [@substack](https://github.com/substack) and [@maxogden](https://github.com/maxogden) who created **[stream-adventure](https://github.com/substack/stream-adventure)** which serves as the original foundation for **learnyounode**.